 My passion for teaching mindfulness emerged from my firsthand experience as a woman of color overcoming cancer and chronic illness.
-Interested in fostering healing from racialized trauma, I have taught mindfulness in organizations and at conferences and retreats for close to 30 years.
-Anchored in anti-racist, queer, and feminist teaching practices, I create classrooms where there are many ways for students to “succeed” in learning.
-Drawing from my experience as a tenured full professor at the Claremont Colleges, I have written about accessible approaches to fostering inclusive and cohesive learning communities
+With an emphasis on mindful movement (Dayan qi gong), I have taught mindfulness in organizations and at conferences and retreats for close to 30 years.
+Anchored in liberatory and feminist teaching practices, I create classrooms where there are many ways for students to “thrive” in learning.
+Drawing from my experience as a tenured full professor at the Claremont Colleges, I have written about accessible approaches to fostering inclusive and cohesive learning communities.

 The emerging field of mindfulness research is compelling in terms of mindfulness correlating to better sleeping, less stress, and neuroplasticity.
 And, during in person and online classes, I am amazed and inspired by the power of mindfulness to ease our stress and anxiety and to awaken us to our strength and potential as a collective to foster equity.

 WHAT ARE YOU INTERESTED IN?
 Maybe you’re dealing with some of the challenges that come with living in this uncertain and ever changing world.
 Perhaps you are feeling stressed or anxious?
 Or maybe you aren’t sleeping well?

 CALM AND CONNECTED: Whatever brings you here, there are many ways to nourish feeling calm and connected when facing challenges.
 Through practicing mindfulness you’ll develop many new skills, like how to unwind stress, how to soothe yourself if your facing insomnia, and how to feel less isolated and linked to something larger.

 HOW MAY I SUPPORT YOU?
 I would enjoy supporting you in developing and/or deepening your mindfulness practice.
 I write a newsletter and teach a free mindful movement class online.
 You can learn about both here.